"It was an anything goes society," said our guide, Rachid. …

 I confess.
-Until this year, I’d never been to a bona fide Christmas market.
+Until this year, I’d never been to any bona fide Christmas markets in Canada or anywhere.
 I’d been blithely walking around, not knowing my glühwein from my glögg, or my stollen from my kuchen.
 Yes, I am a Christmas market neophyte and I need help.

 Clearly, I’ve been missing out.
 There are fabulous photos all over the travel pages about the famous European Christmas markets.
 I was practically salivating on my computer keyboard after reading, “10 Must Eat Christmas Market Foods You May Not Know“, by one of my favourite travel bloggers, Landlopers.
 I’m developing a powerful case of market envy.